duck1642/local_image_zettelkasten/docs/lmz_status.md

 - Tauri package alignment:
   - frontend `@tauri-apps/api` is pinned to `2.10.1` to match Rust `tauri 2.10.x`.
   - full Tauri stack upgrade to `2.11.x` is deferred.
+- Maintenance Tools UI Integration
+  - The current maintenance scripts for capturing cookies (`backend/scripts/auth_cookies_builder.py`) and authenticating with Pixiv (`backend/scripts/auth_pixiv_auto.py`) only run in the CLI.
+These need to be connected to the Svelte UI so users can manage authentication directly from the desktop application without dropping into the terminal.
 - Default command prefix will be changed to `/` from `>`.
 - Also will check how prefixes are connected to settings.
 Will check how changeable prefix codes work and decide to keep or delete.
 - Need to seperate local ingestion logs and online-ingestion logs.